 Comment: Line 336-227.
 Fix grammar in this sentence.
 There were significant effects of all three independent variables on growth rates as well as significant interactions between variables. (these effects are all highly significant based on the p values in Table S2 that really should be provided as the p values are listed as zero …this of course is not possible.
 Please fix Table S2 and elsewhere when p values are listed as <0.000 (e.g. Table S1, Table S3…).

-Response: Thank you for this comment.
+Response: Thank you.
 We fixed Tables in the Supplementary materials.

 Comment: Line 377.
 I would not refer to 2 of the 4 strains as “exceptions”.
 There would appear to be a lot of individual strain variation in many of these endpoints and given that only 2 PC rich and 2 PE strains this makes it hard to say what is the “exception” to more “normal”/general results.
-Response: Thank you for this comment.
+Response: Thank you.
 We corrected this issue.

 Discussion